 The primary whitefly species in greenhouses include the greenhouse whitefly (Trialeurodes vaporariorum) and sweetpotato whitefly B-biotype (MEAM1) (Bemisia tabaci), which was formally called the silverleaf whitefly (Bemisia argentifolii).
-A new biotype of B. tabaci, the Q-biotype, (now known as MED) was reported in the U.S. in 2006, which is known to be resistant to many commonly used insecticides.
-Samples need to be submitted to specialized laboratories for genetic testing, as you cannot tell the biotypes apart (B compared to Q) visually.

 Occasionally, the bandedwinged whitefly (Trialeurodes abutilonia) may enter greenhouses from outdoors in the fall, but it not a serious pest and control is rarely needed.
 Adults may occasionally be seen on yellow sticky cards.